0omanuo0/display-services/readme.md

 # My Homelab Services Display App

 This is an Electron app that displays the services running in my homelab.
 The backend of the app is powered by a Flask API.
 It is primarily designed to show services running on Proxmox, but it can also display any HTTP service.
+The app is focused on being used on a Raspberry Pi with a 3.5' screen.

 ## Features